8 Secure File Sharing Services – Mostly Are Free

 This type of security also ensures that you have control over who downloads your files or what those files contain.

 This will be achieved through the use of SFTP.

 When you are using SFTP, you are using PGP encryption which means that your data is not only authenticated but it’s also encrypted.

 It also allows for the integrity of the transfer process.
 You can even download multiple files at once with one single command.

-For instance, free file sharing services do not provide protection for your data.
+For instance, a free file sharing service does not provide a secure file transfer service and protection for your data.

 When you are uploading files to a service provider, these files can be accessed by them or by anyone using the service.